FrostyWhite/servertest/readme.md

 __Notes:__<br>
 At the current stage only one connection is accepted at a time (and only within the computer).
-The code doesn't, for now, support rendering html from data files.
-This version is currently at the 'proof of concept' stage.
+Stylesheets or other files can currently not be loaded.

 Forementioned issues will be corrected in the near future.
+This project is mainly a personal experiment and will improve little by little as I come up with new ways to expand it.

 __Changelog:__<br>
 28.2.
 Added function for handling HTTP requests.
 Functionality is not yet used and functions for removing and actually using generated header struct are still under work.
+6.3.
+An html document can now be rendered from data contained in a file